Frequently asked questions

 - Access to training, mentoring and support.

 New Frontiers differs from privately-funded accelerator programmes in that it does not take equity in the startups it supports.
-The main focus of the programme is supporting the entrepreneur (promoter) rather than the enterprise.
+The main focus of the programme is supporting the entrepreneur (promoter) rather than the startup itself.
 The goal of the programme is to help the entrepreneur take their early-stage idea from business concept to investable business.

 No, you don’t have to complete Phase 1 in order to join Phase 2 of New Frontiers.
 However, it is recommended that you complete both phases in order to benefit as much as possible from the programme.
 Participating on Phase 1 will also help you to make a stronger application for Phase 2 and improve your chances of being accepted.